Arthur W. Ryder: Legacy

 Despite being described as "a loner with a caustic wit", as an educator he was encouraging and generous toward students, and consequently he found many devoted students.
 Harold F. Cherniss described him as "a friend half divine in his great humanity".
 When Anthony Boucher, who had been a student of his at Berkeley, wrote his novel The Case of the Seven of Calvary, he based the lead character of "Dr. Ashwin", professor of Sanskrit, after Ryder.
 (Ashvin is a Sanskrit word meaning a "rider".)

 Another of his devoted students was J. Robert Oppenheimer.
-In 1933, Oppenheimer, then 29, was a young physics professor at Berkeley and studied Sanskrit under Ryder.
+In 1933, Oppenheimer, then 29, was a young physics professor at Berkeley and studied Sanskrit under Ryder alongside enrolled students, doing assignments and recitation, and reading Kalidasa.
 Ryder introduced him to the Bhagavad Gita, which they read together in the original language.
 Later Oppenheimer cited it as one of the most influential books to shape his philosophy of life, famously recalling the Gita at the Trinity test.